-- Meds Visit Peds: Meds Visit Peds is a student-run program that works with Child Life Specialists at the Kravis Children’s Hospital at Mount Sinai to arrange visits for children at the hospital.
+- Meds Visit Peds: Meds Visit Peds is a student-run program that works with Child Life Specialists at the Mount Sinai Kravis Children’s Hospital to arrange visits for children at the hospital.

 - Project Sunshine: Project Sunshine is a nonprofit organization that provides free education, recreation, and social programs to children and families living with medical challenges.